Dissecting the Arguments I

 With Rule 56, the Supreme Court balances these competing interests.
 It authorizes granting Sally’s motion, given certain conditions.
 These include, in part:

-• Sally proves that no genuine dispute exists about the facts fundamental to her claim;
+- Sally proves that no genuine dispute exists about the facts fundamental to her claim;

 How does this relate to our situation?

 This matter also requires a balancing of competing interests.
 On one hand, academics and scientists must maintain the trust of their benefactors.
 They need to show that their support is not wasted on frivolous pursuits.
+But there is also a need to preserve precious evidence that may lie on Mt.
+Ebal.

 Thus, a balance is necessary.

 Again, one side advocates for protecting academic and scientific support.
-We should quash outrageous notions, they maintain.
-This underlies their desire to expose frivolous claims.
+“We should quash outrageous notions,” they maintain.

 The other side clamors for safeguarding historical evidence.
 Here, the loss of evidence could affect how mankind views this world.
 Such could be available for the first time in millennia.
-It may not be accessible again for a thousand years or more.
+It may not be accessible again for another thousand years or more.

 Haughwout’s “refutation” endangers this precious evidence.
 It bolsters an idea about further excavation.
-It is that Joshua’s Altar holds little promise of yielding results.
+It is that excavating Joshua’s Altar holds little promise of yielding results.

-‘Given this, excavation is unlikely to proceed, especially given the adverse regional realities.
-This, in turn, exposes Joshua’s Altar to harm.
-This I discussed in Post 16, Troubled Waters, Local Perils.
-The bottom line is that the longer potential evidence lies exposed on Mt.
-Ebal, the greater the likelihood of its harm or destruction.
+This exposes Joshua’s Altar to harm.
+I discuss this in Post 16, Troubled Waters, Local Perils.
+There, I argue that the longer evidence lies exposed on Mt.
+Ebal, the greater the likelihood of its destruction.

 The next four posts test these statements.
 Each in turn focuses on:

-• Does it display the word “ARWR”?
+- Does it display the word “ARWR”?

-• Does it reveal “YHW” as the name of God? and
+- Does it reveal “YHW” as the name of God? and

 After those discussions, I give my written judgment on Haughwout’s “refutation”.